Analysis of singular subspaces under random perturbations: Introduction

 Inspired by recent advancements, we have derived precise $\ell_\infty$ bounds for the perturbed singular vectors and the $\ell_{2,\infty}$ bounds for the perturbed singular subspaces of $A+E$.
-Beyond these specific bounds, we have also established results pertaining to the generalized components - also known as linear and bilinear forms - of the perturbed singular vectors and singular subspaces.
-We further investigate the $\ell_{2,\infty}$ bounds on the perturbed singular vectors, taking into account the weighting by their respective singular values.
+We have also established results for linear and bilinear forms of the perturbed singular vectors and subspaces, and investigated the $\ell_{2,\infty}$ bounds on the perturbed singular vectors weighted by their singular values.
 These new results are presented in Section \ref{sec:entrywise}.
+Throughout, we assume that the noise $E$ has i.i.d.\ Gaussian entries; extensions to sub-Gaussian noise are discussed in Remark~\ref{rem:gaussian-var}.
+Section~\ref{sec:dis} summarizes our main contributions and discusses the optimality of our bounds, with a focus on rank dependence.
+A high-level overview of the proof strategy appears in Section~\ref{sec:overview}, following notation in Section~\ref{sec:LA}.
+Full proofs are deferred to the supplementary material \cite{WangSupp24}.

-In Section \ref{sec:app}, we demonstrate the practical applications of our theoretical findings within two statistical models: the Gaussian Mixture Model and the submatrix localization problem.
+In Section \ref{sec:app}, we demonstrate the practical applications of our theoretical findings within two statistical models: the Gaussian mixture model and the submatrix localization problem.
 Our main goal is to use these results to examine how well spectral algorithms work and provide clear, straightforward proofs of their performance.

-{\bf Organization:} The paper is organized as follows.
-Section \ref{sec:main} presents our new matrix perturbation results.
-Notably, Section \ref{sec:wdk} extends Wedin's $\sin\Theta$ theorem to stochastic versions suitable for arbitrary unitarily invariant norms.
-Results focusing on the $\ell_{\infty}$ and $\ell_{2,\infty}$ norms of singular vectors and subspaces are consolidated in Section \ref{sec:entrywise}.
-Section \ref{sec:literature} provides a concise survey of related literature.
-Applications of our perturbation results are demonstrated through the analysis of spectral algorithms for the Gaussian Mixture Model and the submatrix localization problem, discussed in Sections \ref{sec:gmm} and \ref{sec:submatrix}, respectively.
-Preliminaries and basic tools employed in our proofs are introduced in Section \ref{sec:basic}, which also includes an overview of the proofs for our main results.
-The subsequent sections, along with the appendices, are dedicated to the detailed proofs of our main results, as well as the proofs of basic tools related to them.
+\textbf{Organization:} Section \ref{sec:main} presents our new matrix perturbation results, with Section \ref{sec:wdk} extending Wedin's $\sin\Theta$ theorem to stochastic versions for arbitrary unitarily invariant norms.
+Section \ref{sec:entrywise} provides results on $\ell_{\infty}$ and $\ell_{2,\infty}$ norms of singular vectors and subspaces, while Section \ref{sec:literature} surveys related literature.
+Section \ref{sec:dis} discusses our main contributions and their optimality.
+Applications to Gaussian mixture model and submatrix localization are presented in Sections \ref{sec:gmm} and \ref{sec:submatrix}.
+Section \ref{sec:basic} introduces basic tools and proof strategies, with detailed proofs and extensive numerical simulations provided in the supplementary material \cite{WangSupp24}.